01652 618924 - Autism Unseen (Charity Registration 1168938) autismunseen@btinternet.com

 To create more awareness with regard Social Exclusion for individuals suffering from autism.
 This current lack in the understanding of autism leads to a variety of problems, from inappropriate responses to poor services and provision.
 Developing a greater awareness of autism and its associated problems is vital in building a better future for people suffering from autism.

 To create more jobs for individuals suffering from autism – Our research shows that many potential employers, particularly the smaller employers are nervous with regard employing young adults with autism.
 This is not because they do not want to employ them, but because they do not fully understand the needs and capabilities of these individuals.
-Autism Unseen will run a series of workshops to help inform potential employers that are many autistic young adults, more than capable of delivering a full days work, with minimal supervision, and that they can very quickly become an essential part of the workforce, guaranteed to bring a smile to everyone they come in contact with.
+Autism Unseen will run a series of workshops to help inform potential employers that many autistic young adults are more than capable of being employed, with minimal supervision, and that they can very quickly become an essential part of the workforce, guaranteed to bring a smile to everyone they come in contact with.

-To create opportunities for autistic individuals to boost their confidence and to show the world that they also have dreams and ambitions – Our task is to take these autistic youngsters and help them build self confidence, to make them believe that they can achieve great things.
-Our trip to Kilimanjaro is the first of many events that we will be running.
-For an autistic individual to succeed in climbing Kilimanjaro, it will be the equivalent of winning a gold medal in the Olympics.
+To create opportunities for autistic individuals to boost their confidence and to show the world that they also have dreams and ambitions – Our task is to take these autistic young adults and help them build self-confidence, to make them believe that they can achieve great things.

 Each year we will endeavour to create a challenge that will help change and shape the lives of a number of autistic individuals.
-Our Kilimanjaro Challenge was a resounding success, an epic adventure and a trip of a lifetime for a team of young autistic individuals, who successfully climbed the highest free-standing mountain in the world.
-Our next challenge is equally awe-inspiring ‘The Autism Unseen Tall Ships Challenge’ where we will be taking teams of autistic and special needs individuals, accompanied by team buddies, and sailing them 1,675 miles around the UK in a 70 foot Challenger Racing Yacht, more details of which can be found on the Tall Ships Challenge Page.
+Our Kilimanjaro Challenge was a resounding success, an epic adventure, and a trip of a lifetime for a team of young autistic individuals, who successfully climbed the highest free-standing mountain in the world.
+Our next challenge is equally awe-inspiring ‘The Autism Unseen Tall Ships Challenge’ where we will be taking teams of autistic and special needs individuals, accompanied by team buddies, and sailing them 1,675 miles around the UK in a 70 foot Challenger Racing Yacht.

 Fund raising is vital in order to provide this awareness and create these challenges.
-We need money in order to deliver our mission statements to business, schools, universities and the general public.
-Unfortunately autistic disorders are in most cases unseen disabilities, yet they are just as real as any physical disability.
-Please use our donation link on our Home Page to help contribute to our charity.
+We need donations in order to deliver our mission statements to business and the general public.
+Unfortunately, many autistic disorders are unseen disabilities, yet they are just as real as any physical disability.
+Please use our Just Giving donation link to help contribute to our charity.

 %